Top blog articles

-It states that all egress windows must have a minimum width of 20 inches, a minimum height of 24 inches, minimum clearing of 5.7 square feet when opened, and maximum sill height of 44 inches from the floor.
+It states that all egress windows must have a minimum width of 20 inches, a minimum height of 24 inches, a minimum clearing of 5.7 square feet when opened, and a maximum sill height of 44 inches from the floor.

 Apart from this, there are some more conditions:

 - A basement egress window must have clear space surrounding it.